microsoft/PowerToys/CONTRIBUTING.md

 Follow the [development guidelines](https://github.com/microsoft/PowerToys/blob/master/doc/devdocs/readme.md).

-### How can I become a collaborateur on the PowerToys team
+### How can I become a collaborator on the PowerToys team

 Be a great community member.
 Just help out a lot and make useful additions, filing bugs/suggestions, help develop fixes and features, code reviews, and always, docs.
 Lets continue to make the PowerToys repository a great spot to learn and make a great set of utilities.